-Reward for active class participation Students who provide both useful and regular contributions to class discussions, ask good questions, and provide answers to questions that I ask the class during lectures will be rewarded by higher grade in marginal cases (e.g, a B+ that is close enough to an A- will translate to A- for such student).
+Reward for active class participation Students who provide both useful and regular contributions to class discussions, ask good questions, and provide answers to questions that I ask the class during lectures will be rewarded by a higher grade in marginal cases (e.g, a B+ that is close enough to an A- will translate to A- for such student).

-Homework You will have (roughly) weekly homework assignments, the majority of which involves computer work and interpretation of the results.
-Expect 9 homework assignments (this number may change).
+Homework Students will have weekly homework assignments, the majority of which involves work in Stata and interpretation of the results.
+Expect eight homework assignments.